Naphtali-cpu/Tracee-App/README.md

 ## Setup and installation
 * Ensure you have Android Studio installed on your pc.
+* Head to your terminal.
+* Used git clone https://github.com/Naphtali-cpu/Tracee-App.git clone the project.

 ## Behaviour Driven Development(BDD)
 * The android application page loads in form of a splash.